 Commonwealth Respite and Carelink Centres provide information and advice about local services including respite.
 Information about the costs and eligibility are also provided (freecall: 1800 052 222, TTY: 1800 555 677).

 Crisis Care is a 24-hour Western Australian Government telephone service for people needing urgent assistance (phone: 9223 1111, freecall: 1800 199 008, TTY: 9325 1232).

 Department of Social Services provides information about families and children, housing support, seniors, communities and vulnerable people, disability and carers, ageing and aged care, and settlement and multicultural affairs.

-The Kids Count website, developed by the Australian Childhood Foundation, provides parenting advice and support.
+The Bringing Up Great Kids website, developed by the Australian Childhood Foundation, provides parenting advice and support.

 The Kids help line is available Australia-wide, 24 hours a day, seven days a week (freecall: 1800 551 800).